 All members of the UNESCO Global Geoparks network give their contribution to the Sustainable Development Goals.
-This also applies to Saimaa Geopark that is currently in the application process to obtain the European Geopark Network membership.
-Please see further information on the UNESCO Global Geoparks’ actions and commitments to support the SDGs.
+This also applies to Saimaa Geopark which received UNESCO Global Geopark status in 2021.
+Please see further information on the UNESCO Global Geoparks’ actions and commitments to support the SDGs

 The definition of responsible tourism is based on the same principles as sustainable tourism, yet, it is not the exact same thing.
 Sustainability is a goal that can be achieved only by people taking responsibility together with each other.
 Responsible tourism is about taking responsibility and acting to make tourism sustainable.

 The global travel market has adopted the Cape Town Declaration definition of responsible tourism which encourages the industry to take responsibility for making tourism more sustainable and demonstrate their responsibility.

 A responsible tourist can make a difference with their choices e.g. by finding out about the destination and different options already before the trip.
 Responsible service providers can make the decision-making easier by offering information and guidance.